"Ow! Your pixels are really sharp!"

 - In Weird Science, Gary and Wyatt get Lisa to conjure up an amazing video game for them, and then order her to keep making new levels for them while being thankless about the whole affair.
 Irked, Lisa makes the game come to life and is later captured by the game's villain.
 How do the pair free her?
 With live-action Pong.

-- Spider-Man and his Amazing Friends had an episode in which Electro traps Spider-Man inside a computer and forces him to play Pong. .
+- In an episode, Electro traps Spider-Man inside a computer and forces him to play Pong.

 - In another episode, a video game creature called Videoman escapes from his arcade machine and then traps Iceman within it.

-- In the CGI animated series ReBoot, the User's games would descend on a part of Mainframe, and the sprites in that area would be forced to compete.
+- In this CGI-animated series, the User's games would descend on a part of Mainframe, and the sprites in that area would be forced to compete.
 If the User won the game, that area of the city would be destroyed, and the sprites would turn into mindless Nulls.

 - In a more proper sense of the trope, when Mainframe starts to crash the characters from the games appear in the system.
 This is given a quick Handwave so we can move on to seeing our heroes beat the crap out of every User Character.